 3. A U.S. expatriate is one who lost U.S. citizenship within 10 years before the date of death, and for whom it is reasonable to assume that a main purpose in doing so was to avoid U.S. taxes.
 The executor has the burden of proving otherwise.
-See specific instructions for question 6 and Schedule A of page 2, and lines 4-5 and 7 of page 1.
+Be sure to see the instructions for and then to answer Ouestion 6 of Part III.

-C. Who Must File. - The executor must file Form 706NA if the date of death value of the decedent's gross estate located in the U.S. exceeds the filing limit.
-The filing limit is \$60,000 reduced by the sum of (1) the gift tax specific exemption (section 2521) allowed with respect to gifts made between September 9, 1976, and December 31, 1976, inclusive, and (2) the total taxable gifts made after December 31, 1976, that are not included in the gross estate.
+C. Who Must File.-The executor must file Form 706NA if the date of death value of the decedent's gross estate located in the U.S. under Internal Revenue Code situs rules exceeds the filing limit.
+The filing limit is \$60,000 reduced by the sum of: (1) the gift tax specific exemption (section 2521) allowed with respect to gifts made between September 9, 1976, and December 31, 1976, inclusive, and (2) the total taxable gifts made after December 31, 1976, that are not included in the gross estate.

 The executor is the personal representative, executor, executrix, administrator, or administratrix of the deceased person's estate.
 If no executor is appointed, qualified, and acting in the U.S., every person in actual or constructive possession of any of the decedent's property must file a return.
 If more than one person must file, it is preferable that they join in filing one complete return.
 Otherwise, each must file as complete a return as possible, including a full description of the property and each person's name who holds an interest in it.

-D. When and Where to File.-File Form 706NA within 9 months after the date of death unless an extension of time to file was granted.
-In that case, attach a copy of the approved Form 4768, Application for Extension of Time to File U.S. Estate Tax Return and/or Pay Estate Tax.
+D. When and Where To File.-File Form 706NA within 9 months after the date of death unless an extension of time to file was granted.
+In that case, attach a copy of the approved Form 4768, Application for Extension of Time to File U.S. Estate (and Generation-Skipping Transfer) Tax Return and/or Pay Estate (and Generation-Skipping Transfer) Tax.